Education: Binghamton University (’11) and New York University School of Law (’14)

-Jessica also spent three years in private practice as a senior associate at a law firm, where her practice focused primarily on white collar criminal defense and complex commercial litigation.
+Jessica also spent three years in private practice as a senior associate at a large international law firm, where her practice focused primarily on white collar criminal defense and complex commercial litigation.
 She has represented clients under investigation by the Department of Justice, New York State Department of Financial Services, Internal Revenue Service, and the Senate Finance Committee, and has extensive experience conducting sensitive internal investigations for various pharmaceutical and life science companies, as well as those in the insurance, finance, and banking industries.
 Jessica is conversational in Italian.